-- 1. PRIOR TO COMPETITION The following periods must start at the same time and be provided for all teams prior to the start of competition: - a.
-A 30-minute open stretch & warm-up followed immediately by a 2-minute transition period. - b.
-15-minute event warm-up on each event in each team's competitive order, to be followed immediately by a 2-minute transition period for the first 3 event warm-up rotations. - c.
+The following periods must start at the same time and be provided for all teams prior to the start of competition:

+- 1. A 30-minute open stretch & warm-up followed immediately by a 2-minute transition period. - 2.
+15-minute event warm-up on each event in each team's competitive order, to be followed immediately by a 2-minute transition period for the first 3 event warm-up rotations. - 3.
 2-minute transition as listed in #1a and #1b.
 Gymnasts are allowed to use matting around the apparatus to stretch, invert and prepare as needed, however the apparatus must not be mounted or used for gymnastics skills during this time.
 On floor exercise, jumping, bouncing, running, stretching type of warm up activity is allowed however gymnastics skills are not allowed on the floor exercise apparatus.
-Gymnasts may use the vault runway to prepare for the warm up on vault. - d.
-At the conclusion of the march-in ceremony, a 2-minute transition will begin when teams arrive at their corrals or seating area. - e.
-A 4-minute touch warm-up immediately after the 2-minute transition provided in #1d above and prior to each team's initial competitive event. - 2.
-DURING COMPETITION The following periods must start at the same time and be provided for all teams during competition: - a.
-A 2-minute transition at the conclusion of each remaining competitive event, to begin when the final competitor's initial score is flashed (to include exhibition competitors) or when teams arrive at the corral for podium style competition.
-Teams must transition immediately to their next event after the last score is flashed and allowable activity may be performed only at the next competitive event.
+Gymnasts may use the vault runway to prepare for the warm up on vault. - 4.
+At the conclusion of the march-in ceremony, a 2-minute transition will begin when teams arrive at their corrals or seating area. - 5.
+A 4-minute touch warm-up immediately after the 2-minute transition provided in #1d above and prior to each team's initial competitive event.